-FIGURE 1.
+FIGURE 2.
 APE and SPE (introduced in this paper) of the gender wage gap for women.
-Estimates and 90% bootstrap uniform confidence bands (derived in this paper) based on a linear model with interactions for the conditional expectation (left) and quantile (right) functions.
+Estimates and 90% bootstrap uniform confidence bands (derived in this paper) based on a linear model with interactions for the conditional expectation function are shown.